 - Coven work requires time commitment.
 In addition to approximately 26 meetings per year (2-4 hours each), Sphinx members attend an annual camping weekend together and complete many “homework” lessons and assignments.

 - Sphinx does not require complete magical exclusivity, but we do ask that during training students give priority to Sphinx work.
-Our traditional information shall be kept oath bound and our family business will remain our business.
-For this reason, most members keep their status within the coven private at public pagan functions.
+Our traditional information shall be kept oath-bound and our family business will remain our business.
+For this reason, some members choose to keep their status within the coven private at public pagan functions.

-- Sphinx Clan includes three covens in the Greater Cincinnati Area (north, east and central) and a study group in the northern Los Angeles suburbs.
-Location, as well as personality fit,prior relationships and goals determine which coven(s) prospective members are offered dedication to.
+- Sphinx Clan includes three active covens in the Greater Cincinnati Area (north, east and central) and a study circle in the northern Los Angeles suburbs.
+A new circle is starting in the Hamilton, OH area.
+Location, as well as personality fit, prior relationships and goals determine which coven(s) prospective members are offered dedication to.

 Some Recommended Reading